-Once you have the form completed, return it to the Program Coordinator so it can go on its journey collecting signatures.
+Once you have the form completed, return it to the Program Coordinator.
 Once signed by all parties, a copy will be returned to you.
 It becomes the official document listing all the courses that will be required for graduation.
-So, hold on to your signed copy.

 End of Program

-Prior to graduation there is just a bit of paperwork to complete.
+Prior to graduation, additional paperwork is required.
 If you have made changes in your program since you filed your Admission to Candidacy form, you will need to complete a Program Modification form.
 On this form you will indicate which class(es) you are deleting from your Admission to Candidacy form and which ones are being added.
 Remember, core classes are required, emphasis area classes are your choice and should help you gain the expertise you are seeking.
-We can do this paperwork in Seminar.

 You will also need to file an Application to Graduate.
 This is often completed in Seminar but may be done ahead of time.
 It must be completed by the end of the fourth week of the spring/fall semester or the first week of the summer session in which graduation is intended.
-This form does not require Program Coordinator signature so may be submitted directly to the Office of Graduate Studies.
+This form does not require the Program Coordinator signature and is submitted directly to the Office of Graduate Studies.

 In the event that your program has taken longer than 7 years to complete, you will need to complete a Time to Degree Completion Extension Request.
 Each course in your program runs on its own 7 year timeline so if you transferred one or more classes into your program, you might run into time challenges.
-This happens.
-Complete the form.
+Complete the form if this happens.

 If you have taken a course at a university other than UW Oshkosh and wish those credits to be applied to your graduate program, you must submit an official transcript from that university to the Office of Graduate Studies.